-Kuala Lumpur, Malaysia, 21 October 2021 - Islamic Development Bank (IsDB) President and Group Chairman, H.E.
-Dr. Muhammad Al Jasser, on his first official visit to Malaysia after assuming office, held a productive bilateral meeting with H.E.
+Kuala Lumpur, Malaysia, 20 July 2022 – During his first official visit to Malaysia after assuming office, Islamic Development Bank (IsDB) President and Group Chairman, H.E.
+Dr. Muhammad Al Jasser, held a productive bilateral meeting with H.E.
 YB Datuk Seri Utama Zafrul bin Tengku Abdul Aziz, Minister of Finance, and IsDB Governor for Malaysia, during which ways for enhancing cooperation were discussed.

-The two leaders noted the long-standing cooperation in education, scholarship, and reverse linkages between the Government of Malaysia and the Islamic Development Bank and further agreed to enhance and scale up ongoing joint initiatives through the IsDB Center of Excellence in Kuala Lumpur and to provide support to Malaysia in key priority development areas in line with its national development plan.
+The two leaders noted the long-standing cooperation in education, scholarships, and capacity-sharing reverse linkages between the Government of Malaysia and the Islamic Development Bank Group and further agreed to scale up ongoing joint initiatives through the IsDB Center of Excellence in Kuala Lumpur and to provide support to Malaysia in key priority development areas in line with its national development plan.

 They also deliberated on the recent IsDB Strategy Realignment (2022-2025) as endorsed by the Board of Governors as the most responsive and relevant document that espouses the needs and aspirations of the member countries.